The Great ‘Bud’ Debate

 THE URQUELL BREWERY

-The Urquell Brewery is located in the town of Plzen and yes, this is where the word ‘pilsner’ comes from.
-Here you can take a tour of the Pilsner Urquell brewery, descending deep into the dark, damp cellars where they’ve brewed Urquell since 1842.
-The subterranean temperature nurtures the beer to perfection and you can help yourself to unfiltered, unpasteurized pilsner straight from a massive oak barrel.
-This must be a beer lover’s idea of bliss!
-I tried my best to ‘accidentally’ get lost but our tour guide had seen it all before and shepherded us along the dank corridors like a knowing collie dog!
+The subterranean temperature nurtures the beer to perfection and you can help yourself to unfiltered, unpasteurised pilsner straight from a massive oak barrel, a beer lover’s wet dream!
+I tried my best to ‘accidentally’ get lost among the barrels but our tour guide had seen it all before and shepherded us along the dank corridors like a knowing collie dog!

-Did you know, you can pour pilsner in several different ways?
-Czech connoisseurs are so attuned to their national drink, they request a certain pouring style.
-The classic is called ‘Hladinka’, a smooth, creamy rendition leaving about an inch of head while ‘Na dvakrat’, the most popular leaves less body with a good measure of foam.
-Some Czechs ask for the ‘Mliko’ which is to all intents pure foam, said to release the most aromatic, sweetness from the beer.
-I’d feel cheated if I didn’t see a good measure of chilled, golden nectar in my glass.
+Czech connoisseurs are so attuned to their national drink that they request a certain pouring style.
+The classic is called ‘Hladinka’, a smooth, creamy rendition leaving about an inch of head while ‘Na dvakrat’, the most popular, leaves less body with a good measure of foam.
+Some Czechs ask for the ‘Mliko’ which to all intents is pure foam said to release the most aromatic sweetness from the beer.
+Being a Scot, I’d feel cheated if I didn’t see a good measure of golden nectar in my glass.

 THE GREAT ‘BUD’ DEBATE